Overall New Zealand Scholarship results 2021

 Technology 4100 1.8 64 10

-Te Reo Maori 1056 3.03 29 3
+Te Reo Māori 1056 3.03 29 3

 Te Reo Rangatira 191 3.66 6 1

-The Technical Overview Group Assessment applies discretion in the setting of cut scores: The 3 percent criterion is applied with discretion of plus or minus 5 students.
-Cut scores are set such that all students at or above the cut score have demonstrated performance at the Scholarship standard.
+The Technical Overview Group Assessment applies discretion in the setting of cut scores.
+The 3% criterion is applied with discretion of plus or minus 5 students.

 New Zealand Scholarship cut scores